MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 MicroEJ Platforms are distributed in two packages:

-- source files imported in the workspace, called `Platforms in Workspace`.
+- **Source Platform**.
+The source files are imported into the workspace.
 This is the default case.
 - binary files imported in the :ref:`MicroEJ repository <workspace>`, ending with the ``.jpf`` extension.
 As of MicroEJ SDK ``5.3.0``, this package is deprecated.

 Source Platform Import